 Another key factor you need to consider is slip resistance.
 Is your floor safe enough to use on a daily basis without worrying about slipping or sliding?

 Despite its smooth and glossy finish, polished concrete is not slippery.
 The polishing process still allows the surface to retain some of its porous nature.
 This gives it much more grip compared to unpolished concrete.
-It also provides better foot traction than other flooring materials such as marble and linoleum.
+It also provides better foot traction than other flooring materials, such as marble and linoleum.

 Epoxy and other resinous coatings are non-porous.
 This is what gives surfaces that extremely smooth finish.
 It works fine when dry, but it becomes slippery when exposed to water, oil or mud.
 You will need to use non-slip additives to make your epoxy floor less slippery.